-There are a few jobs where you will find yourself being handed out the short end of the stick.
+There are a few worst careers or jobs where you will find yourself being handed out the short end of the stick.
 These are sometimes compared to dead end jobs- where you can put in more working hours than the average American, yet you would be coming home with minimum wage.

 Lowest Paying Jobs in America: